r0f1/ml_checklist/README.md

 #### Explorative Data Analysis

 Get data into a usable format!
-Find out if the following predictive modelling phase will be successful!
+Find out if the following predictive modeling phase will be successful!

 + Combine everything into a single big table
   + Convert files to .csv